Raul-mz/docs/src/functional-guide/menu/menu-copy-cost-type-to-other-cost-type.rst

 =========

-* Manufacturing Management

- * Standard Costing Management

 * Copy Cost Type to other Cost Type

 Menu Type
 ---------